light-co-turkey/DaoBuilder/README.md

 -Clone this repo to your prefered dir

--Perform npm i in both Backend and Interface
+-Perform npm i in both Backend and Interface dirs